attekei/practical-frontend-testing/README.md

 ## The Metabase approach to frontend testing

+Note that our approach is somewhat specific to React and Redux.

 ### 1. Use Jest for simulating a complete app
 * Use Jest instead of a browser testing framework
 * If possible, render the complete app (including the global app state) instead of individual React components